 After reading this guide, you will have a better understanding of why getting one or even two credit cards is important and you will be able to pick the right free credit card in Germany for your needs.

 Whether you are on a business trip or on vacation, your German girocard will be extremely expensive to pay for things abroad or not even accepted.
 Credit cards are widely accepted overseas.
-We actually highly recommend traveling with at least two different credit cards, as one can easily be lost, stolen, or eaten by an ATM for no reason (yup, we speak from experience 🙈).
+We always travel with at least two different credit cards, as one can easily be lost, stolen, or eaten by an ATM for no reason (yup, we speak from experience 🙈).

 It is always handy to carry at least some cash with you when traveling abroad.
-With a credit card, you can withdraw money at any ATM worldwide, often for free.
+With a credit card, you can withdraw money at any ATM worldwide.

 In Germany, you will often hear people ask whether they can pay a purchase by card (Kann ich mit Karte zahlen?).
 Most of the time, this does not mean with a credit card, but with a debit or girocard.
 The term credit card (Kreditkarte) is widely used in Germany to describe different services.
 These are the 4 different kinds of credit cards that exist in Germany.